-Hungary and Romania celebrated success at the inaugural edition of the Teqball World Cup in Budapest in July 2017.
+Hungary and Romania celebrated success at the inaugural edition of the Teqball World Championships in Budapest in July 2017.

 The hosts were expected to be among the favourites to win singles and doubles competitions at the tournament, with teqball having been invented by Hungarians.

 Ádám Blázsovics emerged as the winner of the singles competition, winning an all-Hungarian final against Máté Szolga.

 The home nation were denied victory in the doubles competition, with Romania beating Hungary in the gold medal match.

 Retired footballers William Gallas of France and Nigeria’s Nwankwo Kanu were among those in attendance on the finals evening, with the pair participating in a gala indoor football game.

 The first edition of the Teqball World Championships was attended by 20 nations, including Brazil, England, Japan, The Netherlands, Portugal and Spain.

 The second edition of the Teqball World Championships took place in French city Reims in October 2018.

 The main hall of the Complexe Sportif René Tys hosted the competition.